tylert/freq-lists/events/README.rst

 CN Cycle for CHEO
 -----------------

-Happens on the Friday and Sunday of the 1st weekend in May.
+Happens on the Sunday of the 1st weekend in May.

 * Frequency list:  TBD
 * Volunteer info:  TBD